zyw-200/FirmAFL/README.md

 	${QEMU} -m 256 -mem-prealloc -mem-path ${MEM_FILE} -M ${QEMU_MACHINE} -kernel ${KERNEL} \

 5. run the fuzzing process
 >after running the start.py script, FirmAFL will start the firmware emulation, and after the system initialization(120s), the fuzzing process will start.
+(Maybe you should use root privilege to run it.)

 	cd image_9050
 	python start.py 9050